Contiguous Piling and Diaphragm Walls

 Other suggestions on how to improve the water tightness of retaining walls can be found in the ICE publication, “Specification for Piling and Embedded Retaining Walls” [1]

-When applied to concrete retaining walls, Vandex waterproofing slurries create an impervious barrier, blocking the passage of groundwater into the basement.
+When applied to Type A waterproofing system concrete retaining walls, Vandex waterproofing slurries create an impervious barrier, blocking the passage of groundwater into the basement.
 Because the types of basement retaining wall described on this page are constructed from concrete, Drybase Crystalline Active Tanking Slurry is usually selected as the waterproofing slurry.
 Drybase Crystalline Active Tanking Slurry is specifically designed for the waterproofing of concrete and offers a higher coverage rate than other Drybase waterproofing slurries, making it an economic choice.

 When waterproofing diaphragm walls, Drybase Crystalline Active Tanking Slurry is simply sprayed onto the internal face of the wall.
 When waterproofing contiguous or secant piling, the Drybase waterproofing layer is typically sandwiched between a layer of shotcrete and a poured concrete internal wall (see Figure 2)